openstack/puppet-swift/README.md

 It creates a partition of size [`$seek`] at basedir/[`$name`] using dd with [`$byte_size`], formats is to be a xfs filesystem which is then mounted at [`$mnt_base_dir`]/[`$name`].

-Then it creates an instance of defined class for the xfs file system that will eventually lead the mounting of the device using the swift::storage::mount define.
+Then, it creates an instance of defined class for the xfs file system that will eventually lead the mounting of the device using the swift::storage::mount define.

 ```puppet
 swift::storage::loopback { '1':